 The Maskin and Tirole mechanism is based on three conditions that must be satisfied in order for the mechanism to function: the counter-offer condition, the appropriate-challenge condition and the truth-telling condition.
-Sections 4 and 5 provide evidence that the counter-offer condition fails due to reciprocity leading to further violations in the appropriate challenge condition and the truth-telling condition.
+Sections 4 and 5 provide evidence that the counter-offer condition fails due to reciprocity.
+This failure in turn leads to further violations in the appropriate challenge condition and the truth-telling condition.

 In this section we run two additional treatments aimed at improving the mechanism.
 The first treatment, the High-Benefits Treatment, makes changes to the initial-price schedule that increases the expected value of truth-telling for B's relative to small lies.
-By making truthful reports more attractive it is predicted that the truth-telling condition will be satisfied for a larger subset of B's even if the other two conditions do not fully subscribe to the SPI hypothesis.
+By making truthful reports more attractive it is predicted that a larger subset of buyers will prefer to announce the truth rather than risk being challenged after a small lie.